Download Planning for a New Northeast Corridor:

 The City of New York stands at a crossroads.
 For the past decade, Manhattan’s commercial districts have experienced an unprecedented building boom.
 Capital improvements that have been on the table for years are finally underway.
 But looking ahead, as we prioritize our infrastructure planning in light of fiscal instability that has threatened key metropolitan agencies, the region needs to make difficult decisions regarding its future.
 In one direction, the City can continue to invest in its infrastructure and real estate development to promote growth and prosperity for the region as a whole.
 In the other direction, the City can take austerity measures to conserve resources, but in the process, risk entering a period of decline that may threaten long-term growth.

 There are obvious parallels to the present day.
 Manhattan’s commercial districts have experienced tremendous growth over the past decade and several large capital projects will be completed in the upcoming years.
-Yet unemployment in the late 2000s and early 2010s has slowed growth, and transit agencies such as the MTA and NJ Transit face rising budget deficits that threaten future investment.
+Yet, transit agencies such as the MTA and NJ Transit face rising budget deficits that threaten future investment.
 Although New York may not risk returning to the hardships faced during the 1970s and 1980s, the City does indeed stand at a crossroads.
 Moving forward, it is imperative that metropolitan agencies make responsible investments in transportation infrastructure and real estate development so that the region will continue to prosper in the future.

 Over the past several years, a number of proposals have come to the forefront of the debate regarding how to address the wide-scale problems associated with Penn Station’s capacity restrictions.
 Many of these proposals call for the expansion or replacement of Penn Station.
 But during the decades it may take to reach an ultimate solution at Penn Station, there are significant opportunities to improve the status quo in the interim by looking for ways to upgrade the region’s infrastructure outside of Penn Station.
 And in preparing to take the next steps forward, it is crucial that any comprehensive plan seeks to accomplish a number of key goals: